bryantanderson/kubernetes-mcp-server/README.md

 ## Debugging the server

-Using MCP inspector: `npx @modelcontextprotocol/inspector node ./dist/index.js`
+Using MCP inspector: `npm run inspect`